 Sometimes, all you need is a vacation from your blog.
 Don’t worry that you aren’t posting for a week or two.
 Just stop.
 Don’t worry about your site for now.

 Read a book.
 Take a vacation.
-Whatever you need to do in order to separate yourself from the site and just don’t think about it.
+Whatever you need to do to separate yourself from the site and don’t think about it.

 Think again about why you wanted to start blogging

 When you first started blogging, there was a reason.
 You need to go back to that place again.
 Ask yourself the reasons behind your blog.
 Was it to share your knowledge on a topic?
 Maybe it was because you love to help others.
 It could be that you were hoping you could one day make money at it.